yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 ### start

 Use the `yugabyted start` command to start a one-node YugabyteDB cluster in your local environment.
-This allows developers to quickly get started with YugabyteDB cluster for running [YSQL](/preview/architecture/layered-architecture/#yugabyte-sql-ysql) and [YCQL](/preview/architecture/layered-architecture/#yugabyte-cloud-ql-ycql) workloads.
+This allows developers to quickly get started with a YugabyteDB cluster for running [YSQL](../../../architecture/layered-architecture/#yugabyte-sql-ysql) and [YCQL](/preview/architecture/layered-architecture/#yugabyte-cloud-ql-ycql) workloads.

 #### Syntax